CSC3170-2022Fall/project-vanward/source/README.md

     students.db, enrolled.db, courses.db(These .db file is in the outside)
                         Sample database tables from the project handout.

     test1.in, test2.in    Input files for testing.
-The makefile will respond to 'make check' by running these files through your program, filtering the output through
-                        testing/test-filter, and comparing the results with
-                        the corresponding .out files.
-You should add more files to the list in Makefile.
+Type the files contents in the terminal.
                         REMINDER: These are samples only.
 They DON'T constitute adequate tests.